keira-ph/keira-ph/README.md

 ## Hi, I'm Chiara ✨

-🧠 MSc student in **Computer Science Engineering** at [Politecnico di Milano](https://www.polimi.it)
+🧠 MSc graduate in **Computer Science Engineering** at [Politecnico di Milano](https://www.polimi.it)
-🤖 Specializing in **Artificial Intelligence & Machine Learning Engineering**
+🤖 Specialized in **Artificial Intelligence & Machine Learning Engineering**
-📍 Currently working on my **Master’s thesis @ EssilorLuxottica (SEL)**
-💬 Passionate about **AI systems**, **data-driven design**, and **ethical automation**
+📍 **MSc thesis** developed in collaboration with **EssilorLuxottica (SEL)** 💬 Passionate about **AI systems**, **data-driven design**, and **ethical automation**

 ---

 ### 👩‍💻 About Me

-I’m an AI & ML enthusiast who loves exploring how intelligent systems can make technology more human... and more creative.
+I’m an AI & Machine Learning engineer with a strong interest in building intelligent systems that make technology more human... and more creative.
 My academic and project experience ranges from **deep learning and NLP** to **multi-agent systems** and **Bayesian methods**.
 Outside of engineering, I’m a **Dungeon Master** and an **occasional Warlock**, bringing strategy and storytelling into everything I do. 🧙‍♀️